javaswift/joss/README.md

 or follow us on [Twitter](http://twitter.com/JavaOSS)

-Special thanks to Oscar Westra van Holthe - Kind for premium advice and support.
+Special thanks to Oscar Westra van Holthe - Kind and Erik Hooijmeijer for premium advice and support.

 Sponsor
 -------